indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 ## Configuration
 - **Exposure time** - This is the exposure time in seconds used for the frame acquisition.
 Usually several seconds is enough.
 - **Hour angle move** - This is how much the mount should move in Hour angle (-Right Ascension) between the exposures in degrees (15 degrees = 1 hour).
-In the northern hemisphere positive value will move the mount Clockwise, negative - Counterclockwise or vice versa in southern hemisphere.
+In the northern hemisphere positive value will move the mount Clockwise (as seen from above the mount, looking down the polar axis), negative - Counterclockwise or vice versa in southern hemisphere.
 The recommended value is between 15 and 25 degrees (See the safety note below).
 - **Compensate refraction** - This is a flag indicating weather to compensate for the atmospheric refraction during the calculation of the polar error (0 = off, 1 = on).
 In *Ain INDIGO Imager* it is exposed as a checkbox labeled "*Comp.
 AR*".
 - **Related Agents** - The polar alignment will work only if image source agent and the mount agent is selected.
 This is usually done in the client.